ezpaarse-project/ezpaarse/doc/src/configuration/config.md

 # Configuration options

-ezPAARSE comes with a `config.json` file (located at the root of the /ezpaarse directory) where some the configuration options for your instance can be set or modified.
+ezPAARSE comes with a `config.json` file (located at the root of the application directory) that contains the default configuration.
+You can override it by creating a `config.local.json` file with your own settings.
+Beware that **modifying the `config.json` file may prevent ezPAARSE from updating correctly.**

 ### EZPAARSE_APP_NAME
 ezPAARSE display name.
 As of now, this is only used in email subjects.